 1984 – The Tsuu Tʼina agree in principle to the sale of lands for the Sarcee Trail extension after the 1982 study is completed.
 This marks the first time official negotiations between the City and the Tsuu Tʼina begin over the land for the Sarcee Trail Extension.

-1984 - The Province extends the ring road corridor south of the Trans Canada Highway in the west to Highway 8.
+1984 – The Province extends the Transportation Utility Corridor in the west 101st street SW, south of the Trans Canada Highway to Highway 8.

 1989 – South portion of the Weaselhead is annexed by the City of Calgary.